MLI-lab/ProPicker/README.md

 # ProPicker

 ## Update
 We implemented a CLI/GUI workflow for prompt-based picking with ProPicker.
-See [here](gui_tutorial/README.md) for details and a tutorial.
+See [here](gui_tutorial/README.md) for details.

 ## Installation and Setup
 1. Use Conda to install the necessary dependencies in a new environment.
 From the root of the repository, run: